uncrownedthrone/reward-tracker/README.md

 TODO

-- build error on add student (students.map not a function again)
-- get add and redeem buttons working
-- add ability to view reward record history for adding/redeeming
+- [ ] Student name and house not adding to DB on create student
+- [ ] Reward not posting to student

 # Capstone - Reward Tracker